Common Bacterial Blight of Snap Bean in Florida

 Cause and Disease Cycle

-Common bacterial blight is caused by the bacterium Xanthomonas campestris pv. phaseoli.
-This organism is related to those that cause devastating bacterial diseases of tomato, pepper, citrus, lettuce, and many ornamental crops in Florida.
+The causal bacterium of common bacterial blight, Xanthomonas campestris pv. phaseoli, is related to bacteria that cause devastating bacterial diseases of tomato, pepper, cabbage, citrus, lettuce, and many ornamental crops in Florida.
 X. c. pv. phaseoli has a limited host range, affecting snap bean, dry beans, scarlet runner bean, and a few other members of the legume family.

-Contaminated seed is probably the major source of bacteria introduced into new bean crops.
-Cells of X. c. pv. phaseoli from seed may invade emerging seedlings producing watersoaking symptoms in young plants or may colonize the surface of shoot tissues, inciting disease later when conditions are more favorable.
+Contaminated seed is probably the major source of bacteria introduced into new fields of bean crops.
+Water-soaked lesions in young bean plants may be caused by cells of X. c. pv. phaseoli from seed as these cells invade emerging seedlings.
+The bacterial cells may colonize the surface of shoot tissues, inciting more disease later, when favorable conditions are present.

 Control